 Fault is generally not a factor in workers’ compensation claims.
 In other words, you are usually entitled to benefits even if your employer didn’t do anything wrong – and even if you made a mistake that contributed to your accident.
 There may be narrow exceptions, such as if you intentionally harmed yourself or were impaired by drugs or alcohol.
 Some employers and insurance companies may falsely argue that such an exception applied in an attempt to get out of paying a claim.

-Common Types of Workplace Accidents and Injuries
+What Are Common Types of Workplace Accidents and Injuries?

 The kinds of accidents that happen in workplaces are virtually limitless.
 Examples include: slip and falls, sprains and strains, amputation of digits or limbs, allergic reactions and repetitive motion ailments.
 However, the Occupational Safety and Health Administration (OSHA) reports that some types of fatal workplace accidents are more common than others.
 For example, the agency reports that there were 3,929 worker deaths in one recent year, and 20.3 percent of them were in construction.
 The most common incidents leading to death are called the “fatal four,” and include